 World Bank President Jim Yong Kim's battle with the organization's bureaucracy got the full treatment in The Guardian on 11 August 2016 in its long-read section by Andrew Rice.
 The message: Kim "thought he could lead the World Bank to fight global suffering.
 Then the organization turned against him."
+Note that the deadline for nominations for the President of the Bank was/is 14 September.
+Coincidence?

 How are countries doing since the U.N. adopted its Sustainable Development Goals for 2030 on 25 September 2015?
 A meeting in New York on 11-20 July received reports from 22 countries on the 17 SDGs and the website put together a compilation from the High-Level Political Forum on Sustainable Development.